lucas2kdk/rosenvold.tech/content/posts/microk8s-setting-up.md

 - Run a pod in a specific namespace:
   - `kubectl run <pod-name> --image=<image-name> --namespace=<namespace-name>`

-## Resources
-For more detailed information and advanced topics, refer to the [official Kubernetes documentation](https://kubernetes.io/docs/).

 # Kubernetes Base Concepts

-# Kubernetes Concepts Overview

 ## Services

 A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
 Services enable network access to a set of Pods, providing a single point of access for a set of Pods.